oscarotero/psr7-unitesting/README.md

 }
 ```

-Note: This is a work in progress project, any suggestion o collaboration is welcome.
+Note: This is a work in progress project, any suggestion or pull request is welcome.